phillip-kruger/phillip-kruger.github.io/_posts/2020-02-20-microprofile_graphql_introduction.md

 [MicroProfile GraphQL](https://github.com/eclipse/microprofile-graphql) is about to release it's first version (1.0).
 In this blog post we will explore some of the functionalities available in this release.

-We will reference an example application, where we use [Thorntail](https://thorntail.io/) as a runtime, and we manually add the [SmallRye GraphQL Implementation](https://github.com/smallrye/smallrye-graphql).
+We will reference an example application, where we use [Thorntail](https://thorntail.io/) as a runtime, manually adding the [SmallRye GraphQL Implementation](https://github.com/smallrye/smallrye-graphql).

 ## What is GraphQL?